dreisicht/renderrob/Documentation.md

 - For better overview, usually all settings in the sheet are checked (apart from the last one, denoising).
 - If you disable Cycles (and by that enable Eevee), the irrelevant settings get disabled.
 - Separate View Layers and add-ons with a comma (space is optional)
-- If you want to render a still image, fill start and end frame with same value.
+- If you want to render a still image, fill start frame with the frame you want to render and leave end frame blank.
+- If you don't provide start frame and end frame the, Render Rob will render an animation with the start and end set in the Blender file.
 - If you want to use multiple Sheets you can configure your sheet name in the file `util/sheetname.ini`

 ##### Render output

 - If read only is enabled, a new folder with a new version number is created and used as render output.
-- The Folder and frame name consists of `filename-camera-startframe-endframe-Scene-viewlayer-quality-version`
+- The Folder and frame name consists of `filename-camera-Scene-viewlayer-quality-version`
 - Empty folders of failed renders get deleted in the end
+- Render Rob never overwrites images.
+If you activate `new version`, he creates a new folder for output.
+If new version is not activated, he continues in the folder with the highest version number and skips already rendered images.
+So if you want to re-render some images, delete them, and then render the job with `new version` deactivated.

 ##### Rendering